gaelmoccand/Cpp_Weekly/refactoring/README.md

 ### 1. refactoring with optional a legacy method

-Let's have a look how to refactor a legacy method:
+Let's have a look how to refactor a legacy method [1]:

 ```cpp
     int oldFunc(); // when -1 is return it means no value